biswa0808/thomaspernet/content/post/table_to_md.md

 --------------

 I read an article one day about a programmer.
-The guy made a point, when he needs to perform twice the same thing, he wrote a code.
+The guy made a point, when he needs to perform twice the same thing, he writes a code.
 I adopted a similar philosophy with a slight change.
 When something takes more than two repetitive steps, I write a code.

-Back to our Table to Medium example, this is clear there are more than two repetitive steps.
+Back to our *Table to Medium* example, this is clear there are more than two repetitive steps.
 In this story, I'll share with you the program I wrote to do everything automatically, giving you all the time you need to read other stories on Medium or go enjoy a coffee on a terrace while